-Page 17-4, revise sentence starting on line 14 to read "Modify existing electrical services, as necessary, to meet the grounding requirements of the NEC, these Standard Specifications, Standard Drawings, and the project plans."
+Modify existing electrical services, as necessary, to meet the grounding requirements of the NEC, these Standard Specifications and the project plans.
+Remove any ground rods in the cabinet foundation and install a new grounding electrode system.
+Cut off abandoned ground rods in the cabinet foundation flush with the foundation surface.

-Page 17-4, revise sentence beginning on line 21 to read "Furnish and install additional ground rods to grounding electrode system as necessary to meet the Standard Specifications, Standard Drawings, and test requirements."
+In addition to NEC requirements, test grounding electrode resistance for a maximum of 20 ohms.
+Furnish and install additional ground rods to grounding electrode system as necessary to meet the Standard Specifications, Standard Drawings, and test requirements.
+Grounding electrode resistance test shall be verified or witnessed by the Engineer or the Engineer's designated representative.